What are muscle spasms and cramps?

 - They help in releasing endorphins that act as pain blockers.

-- Your muscles get warm and relaxed that helps in pain relief.
+- Your muscles get warm and relaxed which helps in pain relief.

 Here are some of the most effective exercises for muscular spasms: